hzuzu/gRNADesign/README.md

 **Additional tools**

-The mismatch mdule uses water aligner from [EMBOSS](https://ssbio.readthedocs.io/en/latest/instructions/emboss.html).
+The mismatch module uses water aligner from [EMBOSS](https://ssbio.readthedocs.io/en/latest/instructions/emboss.html).
 The installation instructions are mentioned in the links above.

 To run it on Stowers HPC, Emboss module is already installed and can be loaded using